Mobility Mapper

 Report Barriers

 As you travel, you can flag the barriers that block your path or make it difficult to use.
+And barriers aren't the only thing you can map - accessible toilets and Blue Badge parking spaces go on the map too.

 Wheelchair user stopped at a staircase with no ramp or alternative access